Have you been accused of Actual Bodily Harm (ABH) or Grievous Bodily Harm (GBH)?

 What is the sentence for GBH?

-A conviction under Section 20 could sanction a maximum custodial sentence of 5 years, whilst under Section 18 the maximum could be a life sentence.
-Usually sentences for GBH range from 3 to 16 years in prison, but this depends wholly on the facts of the individual case.
-For Section 20 cases, depending on the injuries and factors involved, the court will sometimes consider imposing non-custodial sentences.
+A conviction under Section 20 could carry a maximum custodial sentence of five years, whilst under Section 18 (covering intentional offences) the maximum could be a life sentence.
+Usually, sentences for GBH range from 3 to 16 years in prison, but this depends wholly on the facts of the individual case.
+For Section 20 cases, depending on the injuries and factors involved, the court will sometimes consider imposing non-custodial or suspended sentences.

 ABH is a criminal offence contrary to section 47 of the OAPA.
 Classified as less serious than GBH, ABH can be classified by: